Sanchez racks up GIDPs, big day for Castellanos as Phillies even series in St. Louis

 Complete coverage of the Fightin' Phils and their MLB rivals from NBC Sports Philadelphia.

+The results weren't.
+The Phillies lefty is 1-0 with a 3.12 ERA through three starts after Orion Kerkering, Jordan Romano and Jose Alvarado recorded eight outs to uphold his win.

+"The first inning, he looked a little lethargic but then he picked it up in the second and got back to normal," Thomson said.
+"He was really efficient, which was something we needed today.
+We should, for the most part, have a full bullpen tomorrow."

-Thomson used the same top half as in Friday's series opener, leading off Bryson Stott with Trea Turner, Harper, Schwarber and Castellanos following.
+Thomson used the same top half of the order as in Friday's series opener, leading off Bryson Stott, followed by Trea Turner, Harper, Schwarber and Castellanos.
 J.T.
 Realmuto was back after a night off, so Alec Bohm moved from seventh down to eighth.
 Bohm struck out looking and grounded out sharply in his first two at-bats before finally finding a hole in the seventh with an infield hit between short and third.

 Stott, 0-for-4 on Friday in his first game out of the leadoff spot, made better contact on Saturday, lining out to begin the game and doubling home Brandon Marsh in the top of the fifth.
 Stott has hit .344 this season against right-handed pitchers and will likely continue to lead off against them.
 Marsh's run came after a two-out walk and had to feel good given his recent lack of production.
 He also sacrificed Bohm to second base in the seventh inning, enabling him to score two batters later on a Turner single.